About

 Who am I and why should you pay attention?
 It’s up to you to decide.
 I have been involved of some major shifts in user behavior but mostly on the fringe.
 I have worked on the design of everything from medical devices, military intelligence satellite systems, office furniture, mobile phones, and toys.
 My passion and expertise is consumer innovation.
 I’m agnostic about the source, whether it is from technology, market shifts, or new business models.

-I am currently the Executive Director of the ME310 Global Design Innovation Course at Stanford University and a Consulting Assistant Professor.
+I was the Executive Director of the ME310 Global Design Innovation Course at Stanford University and a Consulting Assistant Professor.
 The course (http://me310.stanford.edu) has a forty year history of developing tomorrow’s innovation leaders.
 I am also working on a start-up called Argus Insights.
 In semistealth mode, we’re transforming how market research is done and driving the creation of a new field called Experience Analytics.
 We have several beta customer engagements with very positive responses so far.
 I’ll post more as it matures.

 Formerly I was the Chief Technologist for SK Telecom America’s R&D Group.
 In this role I was responsible for understanding how the rapidly changing technology landscape would enable SK Telecom to craft new business opportunities in the Americas.
 My areas of responsibility ranged from NGN wireless technologies (LTE vs WiMaxx, etc), handheld experiences and the interface technologies that enable them (multitouch touchscreens, haptic feedback, smartphone operating systems), as well as evolving influences on the telecommunications market (cloud computing, femtocells, CDN’s, LBS, SNS, etc.) Though primarily supporting the innovation initiatives of the Global Solutions Lab, I also support SKTA’s internal Business Development and Corporate Venture Capital organizations.